gael-src/css-animation-46-2/exercise/README-exercise.md

 **Step 6**

 - Let's now make it more interesting, we can do the same using a css `animation` instead of `transition`. </br>
-- First uncomment those lines: </br>
+- First comment out or delete those lines: </br>

 CSS